jfbrown/packstack-setup/README.markdown

 NM_CONTROLLED="no"
 ```

-And br-ex, which takes the properties from enp3s0:
+And `br-ex`, which takes the properties from enp3s0:

 ```
 vim /etc/sysconfig/network-scripts/ifcfg-br-ex

 DEVICE=br-ex
 DEVICETYPE=ovs
 TYPE=OVSBridge